offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

 Core Language/Templates/Concepts/Callable Types/Parameter Types_TOPIC
 ```

-To test a callable object's return type within a concept_TEMPLATE, templates can be used to extract the type.
-In the example below, the concept_TEMPLATE checks that a callable object has a return type of integral.
+To test a callable's return type within a concept_TEMPLATE, templates can be used to extract the type.
+In the example below, the concept_TEMPLATE checks that a callable has a return type of integral.

 ```c++
 // template(s) to extract return types